 Posted on 5 August 2021

-Dr Hurst is internationally renowned for his work in incorporating Green Chemistry into curricula.
-His unique approach involves engagement of students using social media and innovative technologies.
-In this way, he is able to train students to work in teams and prepare them to solve complex societal challenges as outlined by the United Nations Sustainable Development Goals.
+Indeed, Glenn is internationally renowned for his work in incorporating Green Chemistry into curricula.
+His unique approach involves a strong degree of contextualisation, blended with the engagement of students through the integration of innovative technology-enhanced learning methodologies and social media.
+In this way, he is able to train students to work in teams and prepare them to solve grand challenges as outlined by the United Nations Sustainable Development Goals.

-Professor Duncan Bruce, Head of the Department of Chemistry, said: “I am delighted with the news of Glenn’s richly deserved National Teaching Fellowship.
-Three members of staff in the Department of Chemistry now hold these awards, reflecting the outstanding educators in the Department and the passion we have for providing high quality, innovative education to our students.”
+Head of Department, Professor Duncan Bruce said: “I am delighted with the news of Glenn’s richly deserved National Teaching Fellowship.
+Three members of staff in The Department of Chemistry now hold these awards, reflecting the outstanding educators in the Department and the passion we have for providing high quality, innovative education to our students.”

 Glenn has previously won multiple national and international awards including the Royal Society of Chemistry (RSC) Higher Education Teaching Award 2020, American Chemical Society Award for Incorporating Sustainability into the Curriculum 2019, Educate North Teaching Excellence High Commendation 2019, Times Higher Education Most Innovative Teacher of the Year Finalist 2018 and JISC HE Social Media Superstar 2017.

 The National Teaching Fellowship (NTF) Scheme is organised by Advance HE.
 Each year it celebrates and recognises around 50 individuals from across the UK who have made an outstanding impact on student outcomes and the teaching profession in higher education.